bmth-arg-wiki/bmth-arg-wiki.github.io/pages/webpage.md

 The website users are all [characters](characters/characters) with their own dedicated pages.

-## Kodek
+## Codek

 ![img.png](../Resources/webpage/kodek.png)

-This dialogue is shown briefly before getting a message that we need to connect to the internet first to use the messager app.
+This dialogue is shown briefly before getting a message that we need to connect to the internet first to use the messaging app.

 ## Website backgrounds